zapta/ble_stepper_motor_analyzer/README.md

 **Q**: This system can be a great idea for a Crowd Compute campaign.
 Can I do that?

 **A**: Of course.
 The design is in public domain and commercial usages are encouraged.
-Attribution and sharing any changes you make are not required.
+Attribution and sharing of modification you make are not required.

 ---

 **Q**: Do you sell boards?

-**A**: We may make a limited numbers of boards available from time to time, but believe that others can do a better job mass producing it and making it available to the community.
+**A**: We may produce a limited numbers of boards from time to time, but we also believe that others can do a better job job of mass producing and making it available to the community.

 ---

 **Q**: Can the external antenna be eliminated to simplify installation and reduce cost?

 **A**: Yes.
-We believe that the ESP module ESP32-WROOM-32D-N4 which uses an internal antenna should be a drop-in replacement though we did not tested it.
+We believe that the ESP module ESP32-WROOM-32D-N4 which uses an internal antenna should be a drop-in replacement though we did not have the chance yet to test it.

 ---